jmwingenroth/fishgame/README.md

 Background research, coding, debugging, presentation, and Q&A for this totaled 5-10 hours.

-I spent most of my time on the job interfacing this model with the Java and C++ code of the rest of the game, and participating in subsequent versions and revisions.
+I spent most of my time on the job incorporating spatial migration, integrating this model into the Java and C++ code of the rest of the game, and participating in subsequent versions and revisions.